Great Fire of Turku: Description

-The fires started burning on 4 September 1827 in burgher Carl Gustav Hellman's house on the Aninkaistenmäki hill slightly before 9 p.m.
-The house had possibly been lit on fire by sparks flying from the chimney of a neighboring building.
-The fire quickly swept through the northern quarter, spread to the southern quarter and jumped the Aura River, setting the Cathedral Quarter on fire before midnight.
+The fires started on 4 September 1827 in burgher Carl Gustav Hellman's house on the Aninkaistenmäki hill slightly before 9 p.m.
+The house may have been lit on fire by sparks flying from the chimney of a neighboring building.
+The fire quickly swept through the city's northern quarter, spread to the southern quarter and jumped the Aura River, setting the Cathedral Quarter on fire before midnight.
 By the next day, the fire had destroyed 75% of the city.
 Only 25% of the city was spared, mainly the western and southern portions.

 The fire destroyed the downtown area of Turku, including Turku Cathedral and the main building of the Imperial Academy of Turku, Akatemiatalo, which were badly damaged.
-The disaster was made possible by a dry summer preceding the event, a fire-spreading storm rising on the night of the fire, and a lack of extinguishers because a large number of the city's people happened to be visiting a market in Tampere that day.
-The damage was considerable and was felt for a long period of time in the aftermath of the event.
-11,000 people were left homeless, and 27 casualties and hundreds of wounded were recorded.
+The disaster was made possible by a dry summer preceding the event, a fire-spreading storm rising on the night of the fire, and a lack of people to extinguish the fire because a large number of the city's people happened to be visiting a market in Tampere that day.
+The damage was considerable and was felt for a long time in the aftermath of the event.
+11,000 people were left homeless, and 27 deaths and hundreds of wounded were recorded.

 The night of the fire, Friedrich Wilhelm Argelander, Observator at the Imperial Academy of Turku, was in the Vartiovuori Observatory on Vartiovuorenmäki.
-Due to the fire, he had to stop what he was doing.
+Due to the fire, he had to stop his work.
 In his observation log, he wrote: "Today observation was interrupted by a horrible fire that reduced Turku to ashes”.
-The observatory, placed on the top of a tall hill, was spared though and work was continued on 9 September.
-As the rest of the academy has suffered great damage, its indispensable activities such as meetings of the consistory and the Chancellor's Office, were moved to the observatory.
-Most Finnish archives, including practically all material from the Middle ages, were destroyed in the fire.
+The observatory, placed on the top of a tall hill, was spared, though, and work was continued on 9 September.
+As the rest of the academy has suffered great damage, indispensable activities such as meetings of the consistory and the chancellor's office were moved to the observatory.
+Most Finnish archives, including practically all materials from the Middle Ages, were destroyed in the fire.